-The Markthal is a must see/visit for architecture lovers and foodies.
+The Markthal is a must see/visit for architecture lovers and foodies in Rotterdam.
 You’ll find it opposite the cubic houses, the central Library (worth checking out and inside), next to Station Blaak and near the Laurens church.

 Since the Markthal opened in 2014 over 7 million people visit this icon every year.